tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 #### Notable differences of user code between PS and other strategies

-There are a couple of points worth noting in the above user code:
+There are a few points worth noting in the above user code, when using PS training:
-* The `dataset` argument of `model.fit` can no longer be a dataset instance.
-In fact, in the short term, it most likely will be some form of dataset factory, due to the challenges discussed below.
+* A `dataset` callable or `dataset` factory will be added as another supported type of `x`, and is now the only type supported to be passed as `x` argument of `model.fit` (when used with PS training).
+This is due to the challenges discussed below.
-* `steps_per_epoch` argument will be required for PS training, at least in the short term.
+* `steps_per_epoch` argument will be required, at least in the short term.
 This is because `OutOfRangeError` is raised from `ClusterCoordinator` APIs as soon as one worker exhausts its worker dataset, at which point other workers may have datasets remaining to be processed, and this `OutOfRangeError` indicates neither every dataset is visited roughly once, nor every dataset is visited roughly number of workers times.
 We thus require explicit steps per epoch, and recommend users to always repeat and shuffle the input dataset.
+* Concept-wise, a step is one batch processed on one worker, as opposed to one batch distributed across all replicas when using some other strategies such as `MultiWorkerMirroredStrategy`.
-* Batch level callback will be disabled when `ParameterServerStrategy` is used; that is, if users override `on_batch_begin` and `on_batch_end`,  an error will be raised.
+* Batch level callback will be disabled; that is, if users override `on_batch_begin` and `on_batch_end`,  an error will be raised.
 This is necessary for reasonable performance as described below.
 * The cluster is synced at the end of every epoch.
 This is an implementation detail users do not necessarily need to be aware of, however is important for the correctness of epoch-level callbacks.
-* `run_eagerly=True` case is not supported.
+* model.fit(..., run_eagerly=True) case is not supported.
 This is because `ClusterCoordinator.schedule` requires a `tf.function` to be `schedule`d*, and regular python function cannot.

 *There are a couple of reasons why we chose to only support `tf.function` to be scheduled.
 Primarily, we in general have better control over the behavior of `tf.functions`, including variable and resource creation.
 Furthermore, this forces the content of the function to be executed on remote workers, as opposed to possible execution of python code on the coordinator.